 In this way, we can provide more choice, more personalised pathways and more motivation for students to learn.
 Students spend less time sitting and listening to the teacher, and more time working hands on in ways they enjoy.

 By asking students to cover a range of outcomes, we can still help them cover broad swathes of content, but this need not be a focus (and for me it no longer is).
 If we can free ourselves of the delusions that kids currently cover everything (which they don’t, in any meaningful way) and that we can meaningfully measure learning (which we can’t, in any meaningful way), then we can be comfortable with something less regimented and less like an assembly line.
 Do all students really need the exact same experience?
 No.

 Free learning, as a model, affords us a chance to set the classroom up for success by throwing out baggage brought along from industrial, conformity-driven, pre-Internet education.
 It represents the use of technology to finally revolutionise classroom practice.

 As a teacher, you can experience Free Learning as a professional development tool using GorillaPD, which gives you roughly the experience of a student.
 This is a free-to-the-public installation of Gibbon, with Free Learning installed on it, and a growing range of units to help teachers become better at what they do.

 Real World Progress

-We have now (as of December 2015) been running Free Learning at ICHK Secondary for over a term, for a minimum of 50% of student contact time, and the result is more student engagement, improved classroom energy and zero focus on grades.
-Learning new things is now the prime concern.
-The proof, so they say, is in the pudding.
-So, look at some of the student work in my school’s growing Free Learning Showcase, to see how this works in practice.
+We have now (as of April 2017) been running Free Learning at ICHK Secondary for two years, for a minimum of 50% of student contact time in ICT, and the result is more student engagement, improved classroom energy and zero focus on grades.
+I learn more and have more fun, and all the evidence suggests that my students do to.
+Learning new, interesting and useful things is now the prime concern.
+The proof, so they say, is in the pudding, which you can see via our Free Learning Showcase.

 Excitingly, I have been in a position to ask some current and former students to write units, a couple of which are already under way.